-Buying your own alpacas is a major investment, since registered animals go from $5,000 to $30,000.
+Buying your own alpacas is a major investment since registered animals goes from $5,000 to $30,000.
 Miller’s herd represents a layout of more than $200,000.
-Her alpacas are insured, and treated much the same as other hard capital in that they depreciate over time.
-In addition, every expense associated with your alpaca – from barn to computer- can be written off come tax time.
+Her alpacas are insured and treated much the same as other hard capital in that they depreciate over time.
+In addition, every expense associated with your alpaca – from the barn to computer- can be written off come tax time.

 If you’ve got some cash in a stagnant mutual fund, or quietly aging in precious metals, your best bet might be to buy a bred female and board it at your local alpaca farm -for instance, Snowshoe Farm, which will charge you two dollars a day.
 If you become the lucky owner of a fine “infant” -known as a cria- your options multiply.
 Should you do nothing but shear their coats, you can expect about $420 in fleece.
 So in terms of fleece alone, your animals will never pay for themselves.

 The real money is made by selling bred females, offering the best males as studs (c. $ 2,000), and then harvesting the fleece.
 Theoretically, one can recover one’s investment in two years; in fact, not every cria has the perfect balance of appearance (conformance), fiber quality, and, shall we say in regard to the males, joie de vivre.
 Most of the larger alpaca retailers offer payment plans that will help get you into the game.

 So, if your portfolio is top-heavy with stocks and bonds, you might want to consider an alpaca, which in a perfect world can pay for itself in two years.
 Besides, what other investment can you literally wear and snuggle up to simultaneously?